ankush0303/ankush0303.github.io/_pages/contact.md

 author_profile: true
 ---

 Here are the links to the major non-research projects I have undertaken.
 They are a mixture of course projects and technical projects.
+Click on the title for a detailed report.

 <br>
 <b>[Use of Residuals for Image Denoising](http://ameyanjarlekar.github.io/files/residuals.pdf)</b> <br>
+ Implemented a denoisingalgorithm using the residual image.
+Also, studied and implemented metrics for quality of image denoisingwithout the use of the reference image.

 <br>
 <b>[Supervised Detection of Tennis Ball from Camera Stream](https://github.com/ameyanjarlekar/MRT)</b> <br>